-The online-based Master of Science by Coursework in One Health (MSc One Health) degree program is designed to equip veterinarians, animal scientists, medical, and biological students with an in-depth understanding of the principals of, and issues associated with, One Health.
+The online-based Master of Science by Coursework in One Health (MSc in One Health) degree program is designed to equip veterinarians, animal scientists, medical, and biological students with an in-depth understanding of the principals of, and issues associated with, One Health.

 How it Works

-- Learn on your own time: 100% online curriculum with no mandatory login times
+Learn on your own time: 100% online curriculum with no mandatory login times

-- Flexible learning options: study 1 year full time or 2–3 years part time
+Flexible learning options: study 1-year full time or 2–3 years part time

-- Optional 1-week residency on Ross Vet’s St. Kitts campus
+Optional 1-week residency on Ross Vet’s St. Kitts campus

-- Capstone project provides an opportunity to put One Health concepts into practice
+Capstone project provides an opportunity to put One Health concepts into practice

-- Program begins annually in September
+Program begins annually in September

-Why Pursue an MSc in One Health?
+Why Pursue a Master of science in One Health?

 Gain the knowledge and expertise to confront real-world public health and environmental problems.
-Earning your master’s degree in One Health helps you possess the necessary skill set to assess, investigate, and manage animal health and zoonotic disease risks, to design and execute targeted research in animal health, and to manage veterinary intervention in the control and prevention of animal diseases.
+Earning a master’s One Health helps you possess the necessary skill set to assess, investigate, and manage animal health and zoonotic disease risks, to design and execute targeted research in animal health, and to manage veterinary intervention in the control and prevention of animal diseases.
 Graduates with this degree are qualified for careers in a wide variety of settings, including government, academia, and non-profit.

 What Will I Learn?